Skip to content

 password: str

-def login(data: LoginForm):
+def login(data: LoginRequest):

 if data.username == "test" and data.password == "test":

-access_token = security.create_access_token(
+access_token = auth.create_access_token(uid=data.username, fresh=True)

-refresh_token = security.create_refresh_token(data.username)
+refresh_token = auth.create_refresh_token(uid=data.username)

 return {